-NSAI Agrément Certificates establish proof that the certified products are 'proper materials' suitable for their intended use under Irish site conditions, and in accordance with the Building Regulations 1997 and subsequent revisions.
+NSAI Agrément Certificates establish proof that the certified products are 'proper materials' suitable for their intended use under Irish site conditions, and in accordance with the Building Regulations 1997 to 2023.

 PRODUCT DESCRIPTION:

 This Certificate relates to the KABE THERM EPS & MW External Wall Insulation Systems.
 The systems comprise: